canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 If you’re starting from scratch, you need to do this only once.
 But if you’re starting from an existing project, chances are somebody already did it.

 You need to create a `.gitignore` file with the patterns of files and folders you want to ignore.
 You can use this file globally or per project.
-There is [a collection of gitignore templates](https://github.com/github/gitignore) for your language and your IDE.
+There is [a collection of gitignore templates on GitHub](https://github.com/github/gitignore) for your language and your IDE.

 For example, to ignore the `node_modules` folder, the `.gitignore` file will contain